-A mixture of students and practitioners works very well in this course.
-The age can vary from 18 - 80 years old.
+A mix of students and practitioners work very well in this course.
+The age can be from 18 - 80 years.

-Students are able to handle their own conflicts much more effectively after this course and student are able to act as a independent third party in the conflict of others.
+You will be able to deal with your own conflicts much more effectively after this course and you can act as a third party in the conflict of others.